 Young Tad was a precocious lad and at times a handful for the staff in the White House; yet he had his father’s great heart and an empathy for others; had he lived to adulthood he may well have followed in this father’s steps.
 While he never uttered the words of Dickens’ Tiny Tim, one could well imagine young Tad Lincoln bursting out that Christmas at dinner, “God Bless Us Everyone!”

 For more about Lincoln and his family, see The Paranormal Presidency of Abraham Lincoln, and for curious lore about the Civil War, read Ghosts and Haunts of the Civil War.
-In 2016, the University of Tennessee Press will be releasing my latest book, Ambrose Bierce and the Period of Honorable Strife, about the famous author and his service in the Civil War.
+Now in print is Ambrose Bierce and the Period of Honorable Strife, about the famous author and his service in the Civil War.